On the Structure of Wave Functions in Complex Chern-Simons Theory: Conclusions

-\sectiono{Conclusions} In this paper, we have made various observations on the structure of the wave functions in CS theory with gauge group $\text{SL}(2,\IC)$ on the complement of a hyperbolic knot in the three-sphere.
-We have first conjectured explicit integrality properties for the resummed WKB expansion of the wave function, which can be tested directly using the decomposition into holomorphic/anti-holomorphic blocks.
-Our integrality conjecture guarantees that the singularities appearing in the holomorphic blocks at rational values of $\hbar$ get canceled against those occurring in the corresponding anti-holomorphic blocks.
+In this paper, we have made various observations on the structure of the wave functions in CS theory with gauge group $\mathrm{SL}(2,\IC)$ on the complement of a hyperbolic knot in the three-sphere.
+We have first conjectured explicit integrality properties for the resummed WKB expansion of the wave function, which can be tested directly using the decomposition into holomorphic/antiholomorphic blocks.
+Our integrality conjecture guarantees that the singularities appearing in the holomorphic blocks at rational values of $\hbar$ get canceled against those occurring in the corresponding antiholomorphic blocks.
 We have then developed various techniques to compute the wave function in the rational case effectively.
-In particular, we have analyzed the quantum $A$-polynomial at rational points by exploiting the underlying quasi-periodic structure, and we have solved the associated $q$-dfference equation in closed form in the general cases of order two and three.
-The calculation methods we have introduced have been applied to the examples of the figure-eight and the three-twist knots, and our conjectural statements have been verified.
+In particular, we have analyzed the quantum $A$-polynomial at rational points by exploiting the underlying quasi-periodic structure and solved the associated $q$-difference equation in closed form in the general cases of orders two and three.
+The calculation methods we have introduced have been applied to the examples of the figure-eight and three-twist knots, and our conjectural statements have been verified.
 Finally, we have performed a direct evaluation of the Andersen--Kashaev state integral of the figure-eight knot at rational values, which gave us further insights into the properties of the exact wave functions.
-All computational approaches have yielded compatible results.
+All computational approaches yielded compatible results.